EXTRADEEN/My-second-repository/permissions/README.md

 11-directories_permissions - Script that adds execute permisions to all subdirectories of the current directory for the owner, group owner and all other users.Regular files are not changed
-12-directory_permissions - Script that creates a directory caled "my_dir" with permissions 751 in the working directory 13-change_group - Script that changes the group owner to school for file helle
+12-directory_permissions - Script that creates a directory caled "my_dir" with permissions 751 in the working directory 13-change_group - Script that changes the group owner to school for file helle 14-change_owner_and_group - Script that changes the owner and the group for all files and directories in yhe working directory
+15-symbolic_linc_permissions - Script that changes the owner and the group owner 16-if_only - Script that changes the owner only is owned by the user (username)